During operation, the connector goes through a number of different states

 Supported states by the Connector are:

-The Connector operates as configured, redirecting connections to the corresponding master or slave.
+The Connector operates as configured, redirecting connections to the corresponding Primary or Replica.

 In this state, the connector will continue as normal allowing existing